KarthikRajR2210/MAT_496_Capstone_Project/README.md

 [DONE] Step-1: Create a template for a doctor (with qualifications, specialization, experience etc)
 [DONE] Step-2: Make a simple graph which incorporates human feedback to choose doctors according to the user's preference.
-[TODO] Step-2.5: Testing out human feedback to modify the list of doctors obtained.
+[DONE] Step-2.5: Testing out human feedback to modify the list of doctors obtained.
 [TODO] Step-3: Get the doctors to analyze the patient's symptom (Big step, divide into substeps)
 [TODO] Step-3.1: Decide on method of generating information (possible ways include debate between the doctors, conversation with "expert" etc)
 [TODO] Step-3.2: Add web search capabilities (Tavily) and integrate parallelization (Maybe include retrieval of information from existing documents from folder i.e. RAG)